mkaz/libro/readme.md

 libro import goodreads_library_export.csv
 ```

-There is a `genre` field for fiction and nonfiction, but this data is not available in the Goodreads export.
-I still need to build the edit book functionality to change the genre.
+There is a `genre` field that accepts any string value, but this data is not available in the Goodreads export.
+You can edit books to add or change the genre after import.

 # Database Schema